gmazzap/Faber/README.md

 Current versions of PHP have a limitation: can't serialize closures or any variable that contains closures, e. g. array containing closures or objects having closures in properties: trying to serialize them a catchable fatal error is thrown.

-Faber is designed to have quite a lot closures in properties, so you may think that container instances variables can't be serialized: not true.
+Faber is designed to have quite a lot closures as properties, so you may think that container instances can't be serialized: that's not true.

-Faber contains implementation of [magic `__sleep()` and `__wakeUp()` methods](http://php.net/manual/it/oop4.magic-functions.php) that prevents this kind of errors.
+The reason is Faber implements [`__sleep()` and `__wakeUp()` methods](http://php.net/manual/it/oop4.magic-functions.php) to prevent this kind of errors.

 When an instance of Faber is serialized and then unserialized, the serialized / unserialized object contains only the id and the hash of original objects, that being strings bring no problems.

-A little *sugar*: serializing and then unserializing the instance variable during same request will create an exact cloning of original object, because on wake up container state is cloned from saved instance:
+A little *sugar*: serializing and then unserializing a Faber instance during same request will create an exact clone of original object, because on *wake up* container state is cloned from saved instance:

     $faber = GM\Faber::i( 'test' ); // or $faber = new GM\Faber()